mirukana/mirage/README.md

 - API currently unstable: theme properties are often renamed, added or deleted.
 - The file format for both config and themes will soon change
-- The current file format currently forces all theme to have all properties defined, instead of being able to only specify the ones to override from the default theme.
+- The current file format forces all theme to have all properties defined, instead of being able to only specify the ones to override from the default theme.